youzan/zent/packages/zent/docs/I18N_en-US.md

 ## I18n

-The default language of zent is Simplified Chinese, if you want switch to Engilish, you can follow the instruction below.
+The default language of Zent is Simplified Chinese, if you want switch to Engilish, you can follow the instruction below.

 #### I18nProvider

-zent provides a React Component I18nProvider used to configure the locale text.
+Zent provides a React Component I18nProvider used to configure the locale text.
 Components using context, a feature of React, to achieve global effectiveness by wrapping your app.

 ```jsx
 import { I18nProvider as Provider } from 'zent';